How to Paint Laminate Floors: Skip the $3K Bill and DIY It Right

 How to Stain a Laminate Floor

-A lot of people mistake staining and painting to be the same thing.
-These two processes can’t be more different from one another.
+A lot of people mistake staining and painting for the same thing.
+These two processes couldn't be more different.

-Painting will completely hide the material that’s underneath the paint.
-You cannot see the wood grain or feel the wood texture.
-All of it has been hidden away under the layers of color.
+Painting will completely hide the material underneath.
+You can't see the wood grain or feel the wood texture.
+All of it gets hidden beneath layers of color.

-On the other hand, staining will simply change the color of your laminate floors.
-It doesn’t hide the patterning on the wood or its texture.
-Many people prefer staining far better than painting for this exact reason, especially if the wood still looks good and doesn’t have many imperfections.
+Staining, on the other hand, simply changes the color of your laminate floors.
+It doesn't hide the wood's patterning or texture.
+Many people prefer staining over painting for this exact reason, especially if the wood still looks good and doesn't have many imperfections.

-When you recolor your laminate floor by staining, the color will last a lot longer and be more resistant to damage than painting, too.
+When you recolor your laminate floor by staining, the color will last significantly longer and be more resistant to damage than painting.

 Step 1: Prep the Floor As Usual

 Clean the floor, repair any damage it may have, then sand it.
-Clean up the dust from the sanding step by mopping, then dry the floor thoroughly.
+Clean up the dust from sanding by mopping, then dry the floor thoroughly.

 Step 2: Apply Finishing

-Instead of paint, get yourself a can of laminate floor finishing that’s in the color you want.
-Make sure that the labeling specifically says that the finishing is made for laminate flooring.
-Do not pick up finishes for hardwood.
-The finishing for either type of flooring is formulated differently.
+Instead of paint, get yourself a can of laminate floor finishing in the color you want.
+Make sure the label specifically says the finish is made for laminate flooring.
+Don't pick up finishes for hardwood.
+The formulations for each flooring type are different.

 Step 3: Coat the Finishing

-Take a dry washcloth and dip it into the can of finishing.
-Apply a thin, even layer of finishing on the floor.
+Take a dry washcloth and dip it into the can of finish.
+Apply a thin, even layer across the floor.

-At first, you should apply it to a small, hidden corner of the floor first to test whether you’d like the color or not.
-If you like the look, cover the rest of the floor with it.
+At first, apply it to a small, hidden corner to test whether you like the color.
+If you do, cover the rest of the floor with it.

-It should take the initial layer of finishing around 2 hours to fully dry.
+The initial layer of finish should take around 2 hours to fully dry.

 Step 4: Apply More Layers

-Once the first layer has fully dried out, apply 2-3 more layers.
-The more layers you add, the richer the color will look and the more durable the finishing becomes.
-Keep on applying until you like the color.
+Once the first layer has fully dried, apply 2-3 more layers.
+The more layers you add, the richer the color will look and the more durable the finish becomes.
+Keep applying until you're happy with the color.

 Step 5: Wait for the Finishing to Cure

-The finishing will take quite some time to fully cure (around 48 to 72 hours, depending on the brand).
-During this time, avoid stepping on or touching the finishing.
+The finish will take quite some time to fully cure (around 48 to 72 hours, depending on the brand).
+During this time, avoid stepping on or touching the finish.

-Take a picture of the floor before you paint it, then a picture of it after and make a “Painting Laminate Floors Before and After”.
-You will like the After much more.
-The color will be brighter, scuffs along with any damage your floor might have had will be gone, too.
+Take a picture of the floor before you paint it, then another after, and make a "Painting Laminate Floors Before and After" comparison.
+You'll love the After much more.
+The color will be brighter, and scuffs along with any damage your floor might have had will be gone.